 Andrew has provided specialist advice to renewable energy developers and investors across solar, hydro and wind projects since 2010.
 He established Lonburgh Capital in 2013, which now partners with Gneiss Energy to provide integrated corporate finance advice across traditional and renewable energy resources.

 Previously, Andrew worked at boutique advisory firms Quayle Munro and Melville Financial Partners, as well as at leading investment banks Barclays Capital and Morgan Stanley in London and New York.
 In these roles, Andrew completed a range of complex transactions in the UK, Europe, Scandinavia, the United States and South Africa.

 Andrew holds a First Class MA (Hons), Economics and Management from St Andrews University.

 An OBE accredited geologist with over 25 years of technical leadership experience

-Rosemary is a geology and geophysics graduate with over 25 years of international leadership experience with major, mid-size and smaller independent oil and gas companies, and was awarded an OBE for services to the UK energy industry.
+Rosemary is an OBE accredited geologist and international oil and gas upstream expert with over 25 years of international leadership experience at major, mid-size and smaller independent oil and gas companies.
+She was awarded an OBE for services to the UK energy industry.